REMIX: Efficient Range Query for LSM-trees: Evaluation

-The experiments are run on a Dell PowerEdge T440 server with two 2.2\,GHz 10-core Intel Xeon Silver 4210 processors and 64\,GB of DDR4-2666 DRAM, The server runs a 64-bit Linux (v5.8.7).
+The evaluation system runs 64-bit Linux (v5.8.7) on two Intel Xeon Silver 4210 CPUs and 64\,GB of DRAM.
 The experiments run on an Ext4 file system on a 960\,GB Intel 905P Optane PCIe SSD.